Organic Bean Sprouts Can Kill You

 I don’t know how I missed this gem but on March 24, 2011, FDA sent a Warning Letter to Jonathan’s Sprouts, Inc., informing the company that it was (among other things) marketing its organic mung bean, alfalfa, and broccoli sprouts as drugs.
 FDA said it has not approved sprouts as drugs and therefore, the mung bean, alfalfa, clover, and broccoli sprouts are “unapproved new drugs” subject to enforcement action by the agency.

 This seems silly at first and reminds us of FDA going after General Mills for unapproved drugs claims on Cheerios.
-And as a humagetarian myself (will eat meat if produced humanely), I would have expected FDA to go after something other than organic bean sprouts.
-Like genetically-modified baby sea turtles.
+I would have expected FDA to go after something other than organic bean sprouts.

 But FDA’s job is to make sure that anything marketed as a drug, including organic bean sprouts, is supported by data demonstrating the safety and efficacy so that FDA can be sure that the benefits of consuming the sprouts (for example) exceed the risks.
 This also seems silly at first and must just be a technicality so surely Jonathan’s Sprouts can pony up the info and all will be well.